spiceai/spiceai/README.md

 ## Why Spice?

 Spice makes querying data by SQL across one or more data sources simple and fast.
-Easily co-locate a managed working set of data with your application or ML, locally accelerated in-memory with Arrow, with SQLite/DuckDB, or with an attached database like PostgreSQL for high-performance, low-latency queries.
-Accelerated engines run in your infrastructure giving you flexibility and control over price and performance.
+Easily co-locate a managed working set of data with your application or ML, accelerated with in-memory Arrow, with SQLite/DuckDB, or with attached PostgreSQL for high-performance, low-latency queries.
+Accelerated engines run tier-native in your infrastructure giving you flexibility and control over cost and performance.

 ### How is Spice different?

-1. Local Acceleration with **both OLAP (Arrow/DuckDB) and OLTP (SQLite/PostgreSQL)** databases at dataset granularity compared to other OLAP only or OLTP only systems.
+1. Tier-optimized Acceleration with **both OLAP (Arrow/DuckDB) and OLTP (SQLite/PostgreSQL)** databases at dataset granularity compared to other OLAP only or OLTP only systems.

 2. **Separation of materialization and storage/compute** compared with monolith data systems and data lakes.
 Keep compute colocated with source data while bringing a materialized working set next to your application, dashboard, or data/ML pipeline.